rails/rails/guides/source/active_record_encryption.md

 config.active_record.encryption.key_provider = ActiveRecord::Encryption::EnvelopeEncryptionKeyProvider.new
 ```

-As with other built-in key providers, you can provide a list of master keys in `active_record.encryption.master_key`, to implement key-rotation schemes.
+As with other built-in key providers, you can provide a list of primary keys in `active_record.encryption.primary_key`, to implement key-rotation schemes.

 ### Custom key providers